ethancwb/aoc2020-wb/README.md

 # aoc2020
- My solution for AdventOfCode 2020
+My solutions for AdventOfCode 2020